roman-aguilera/RTOS4ROBOTS/README.md

 The goal of this is to collaborate and disseminate open-source solutions.

 # Contact
-If you have any comments, suggestions on hardware, or would like to collaborate, please reach out to me at roman.aguilera.arevalo@gmail.com, or LinkedIn.
+If you have any comments, suggestions on hardware, or would like to collaborate, please reach out to me at roman.aguilera.arevalo@gmail.com, booking an appointment on my personal website (https://roman-aguilera.github.io/) , or messaging me on LinkedIn (https://www.linkedin.com/in/romanaguilera).

 # External Resources